James B. Milliken (judge)

-James Butler Milliken (August 7, 1900 - August 11, 1988) was a judge of the Kentucky Court of Appeals for 24 years from 1951 to 1975.
-During his period of service, the Court of Appeals was the highest court in Kentucky.
-The Kentucky Supreme Court was not created until 1975, the year Milliken retired.
-He served three terms as chief justice, 1956–57, 1963–64, and 1971–73.
+James Butler Milliken (August 7, 1900 - August 11, 1988) was an American attorney, politician, and jurist who served as a member of the Kentucky Court of Appeals from 1951 to 1975.
+During his tenure, he served three terms as chief justice:1956 to 1957, 1963 to 1964, and 1971 to 1973.
+He previously served one term as a member of the Kentucky House of Representatives.

+Early life and education

 Milliken was born in Louisville, Kentucky in 1900, grew up in Bellevue, Kentucky and graduated from Centre College where he was a member of Phi Kappa Tau fraternity.
 He graduated from Yale Law School in 1926.
 After two years at Yale, he returned home to teach math and English at Dayton (Kentucky) High School where he was also coach of the basketball team.
 In addition to teaching and coaching, he attended classes at the University of Cincinnati College of Law, eventually returning to Yale to graduate.

+Career

-He began his practice of law in Cincinnati and Campbell County, Kentucky where he became city attorney of Southgate, Kentucky.
-He later became a Kentucky State Representative from 1934 to 1936, and served as Chairman of the Kentucky Workers Compensation Board.
+Milliken began his practice of law in Cincinnati and Campbell County, Kentucky, where he became city attorney of Southgate.
+From 1934 to 1936, he served as a member of the Kentucky House of Representatives from Kentucky's 67th House district.
+He also served as chairman of the Kentucky Workers Compensation Board.

-During his tenure on the Court of Appeals, Milliken was an advocate for judicial reform and modernization.
+After his election to the Kentucky Court of Appeals in 1951, Milliken was an advocate for judicial reform and modernization.
 He was instrumental in bringing about a judicial retirement system in Kentucky and in the formation of the Kentucky Supreme Court.

 After his retirement from the bench on January 6, 1975, he taught constitutional law at the Salmon P. Chase College of Law and was given Chase's Distinguished Service Award.